 Open either one and search for Microsoft, then results will show Ttf-mscorefonts-installer.
 That is your Microsoft font package, just click on Install button and wait for it to complete installation.

 18. Must Know Commands for System Cleanup

-For the smooth functioning of the system, keeping it clean from junk files and unwanted cache is necessary.
-You can do it using following commands.
+For the smooth functioning of the system, keeping it clean from junk files and the unwanted cache is necessary.
+You can do it using the following commands.

 To clean partial packages

 Flatpak is a software utility from Fedora which lets you get access to more applications and software packages in Linux and its various distros.
 Many applications you might not find in Software Center, but with the help of Flatpak, you can bypass this.

 First of all, install Flatpak on Ubuntu using the following command.

 Once the installation is complete, to integrate the flatpak plugin with Software Center, execute the following command in Terminal.

 Now to get full access to all the applications on https://flathub.org/home, install the Flathub repository using the following command.